 Note – all information for the tools mentioned eg pricing plans, additional features etc. are correct to our knowledge at the time of writing.

-With so many options available on the market, podcasters are spoilt for choice when it comes to picking the best tool to use when recording a podcast with remote other hosts or guests.
+With so many options available on the market, podcasters are spoilt for choice when it comes to picking the best tool to use when recording podcast episodes with other hosts and/or guests.

-If you are just starting out in podcasting you may not be sure which one to choose.
-Alternatively, for those of you who have been podcasting for a while, maybe you have a trusted tool that you know and love, but have been wondering lately, what else is out there?
+If you are just starting out in podcasting you may not be sure which one to choose and the amount of choice may be a little overwhelming.
+Alternatively, for those of you who have been podcasting for a while, you probably have a trusted tool that you know and love, but have been wondering lately, what else is out there?
 Is there something that better suits your needs?

 Luckily, we’ve got your back: we’re here to break down the most popular and intuitive remote offerings on the market.